MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    To help ensure a smooth upload, observe the following best practices:

     - Ensure that none of the form fields contain commas.
-    - Remove spaces before and after form fields.
+    - Remove spaces before and after values in form fields.
-    - Make sure user's names do not contain extra spaces between two-part first or last names (for example, if a person has a two-part first name such as "Maggie May", it should be typed as "MaggieMay" because the system won't trim the extra space.)
+    - Make sure user's names do not contain extra spaces between two-part first or last names.
+For example, if a person has a two-part first name such as "Maggie May", it should be typed as "MaggieMay" because the system won't trim the extra space.
     - Make sure all required fields are completed.
     - Check the **Error message** column.
 If any errors are listed, resolve those before attempting to upload the file.